Road trip through Italy, Switzerland, and Germany

 This time I was glad to see that as part of their corporate social responsibility our sandwiches were made with organic bread, and providers of ingredients like eggs and cheese care for their chickens and the environment.

-At 1130 we had arrived to Frankfurt, picked from Europcar our car and were on route!
+At 1130 we had arrived in Frankfurt, picked from Europcar our car and were on route!
 Next stop, Colmar.

-At 330 we were arriving to the quaint fairy -tale city of Colmar in the region of Alsace in France.
+At 3:30 pm we arrived at the quaint fairy-tale city of Colmar in the region of Alsace in France.

-We arrived the Little Venice of France, and the most charming spot for our pictures.
+We arrived at the Little Venice of France and the most charming spot for our pictures.

 Time to taste some local gastronomy.